HSA Contribution Rules

 The catch-up provision for people over age 55 is $1,000.
-This means if you are aged 55 or over, you can add an additional $1,000 toward the annual contribution.
-This means for 2018 you can contribute up to $4,450 for a single filer and $7,900 for a family if you are 55 or older, with only one HSA.
+If you are aged 55 or over, you can add an additional $1,000 toward the annual contribution.
+For 2022, you can contribute up to $4,650 for a single filer and $8,300 for a family if you are 55 or older, with only one HSA.

 How can I make contributions to my HSA?

 You can make direct deposits to your HSA (or through your employer, if that is available to you).
 Contributions need to be made in the form of cash; they can’t be made in the form of stock or other property.
-For any given year, you can make contributions until April 15 for the previous year.
+For 2022, you can make contributions until July 15 for the previous year.

 Who can contribute to an HSA?